-In some implementations, a user submitting a query can specify one or more parameters that affect the set of alternative search results returned for the query.
+A user submitting a query can specify one or more parameters that affect the set of alternative search results returned for the query in some implementations.
 For example, if the user is submitting the query in French but is fluent in German, the user can specify or request that the user receives alternative search results for German users.

 Some requests can be rejected by a system administrator or automatically denied by the search system, for example, if the user is not authorized to receive the requested alternative search results (e.g., alternative search results restricted to managers only).

-It also tells us that pages that are added to search results for a particular query might also be added to results for synonyms for that query, or to other queries which share one or more search terms with the original query.
+It also tells us that pages added to search results for a particular query might also be added to results for synonyms for that query or to other queries that share one or more search terms with the original query.

 Another aspect of the SearchWiki system is the ability for searchers to remove specific results from the search results that they see for specific queries.
 I described a patent filing from Google that describes how that might be done in February 2007, in the post Google on Letting Searchers Remove Pages from the Web.